 The AR-15 got its name in the 1950s from the small California company that made it — ArmaLite.
-(No, 'AR' does not stand for automatic or assault rifle.)
+(So no, 'AR' does not stand for automatic or assault rifle.)
 But it wasn't until the ‘60s, when Colt bought the gun’s patent, that it started to gain traction.
 They created a military version of the weapon — the M16 — which became the standard weapon used during the Vietnam War.

 Given its success with the military, Colt started marketing a civilian version of the AR-15 to the public.
 It was known for being lightweight, adaptable, easy to modify, and rapid fire.
-But over the years, other companies (think: Remington, Smith & Wesson) developed other variations of the weapon.
+But over the years, other companies like Remington, Smith & Wesson developed other variations of the weapon.
 And while those businesses gave the guns their own names, the AR-15’s popularity stuck.
 And became the go-to nickname for those types of rifles.

 How do AR-15s work?

-The civilian AR-15 is semiautomatic.
-Meaning, someone has to pull the trigger to fire each shot.
+Because they’re semi-automatic, someone has to pull the trigger to fire each shot.
 Since an automatic version was initially designed for the military, the AR was created with speed in mind.
 Making it easy to quickly reload and shoot a target.

 It can also be easily customized by adding scopes, lasers and other things — like a bump stock.
 That attachment was used in 2017 by the gunman responsible for the Las Vegas mass shooting.
 It essentially turns a semi-automatic rifle into an automatic one by letting the user fire shots at a faster pace.
-Bump stocks were finally outlawed about a year after the Las Vegas shooting.
+Bump stocks were outlawed about a year after the Las Vegas shooting.

 Why are AR-15s so popular?

-Have the weapons always been allowed?
+Has the weapon always been allowed?